hasura/graphql-engine/manual/tutorial/explore-hasura-cluster.rst

 Microservices are basically the individual ‘apps’ that run on the cluster.

 Hasura microservices are the default Hasura specific microservices that run on your cluster.
 These include the backend APIs provided by Hasura and other components of the Hasura platform.

 You can also add your own custom microservices to your project.

-To list the microservices running in your Hasura cluster, run the following command from the project directory.
+To list the microservices running on your Hasura cluster, run the following command from the project directory.

 .. code-block:: bash